-A beautiful garden not only pays back – it helps getting your house off from the list
+A beautiful garden not only increases your property’s value – it helps to sell your house quicker.

 The question really isn’t should you invest in your garden or not.
 The questions are rather how much should you invest?
 Whom should you get?
 What should be done?
 What do you like?
 What to avoid and how to keep up with things?

 Your landscape is the first thing your guests and possible future buyers will notice when they come to visit.
 Adding a designed garden to your landscape can easily add 20 percent to your property’s value, some say even more.

 1. Allocate a budget and get some ideas of what you wish for

 Usually realty professionals, garden designers and landscapist organisations like the American Society of Landscape Architects (ASLA) recommend that owners should invest 5-15 % of the house’s value in their gardens.
 Sometimes the figures go up to 20%.
 Of course this highly depends on the property’s plant inventory and if there has already been some kind of design prior to your purchase.

 Garden design is a complex process involving many disciplines and demanding many decisions from owners and garden designers alike.
 There is a large variety of architectural structures that can be implemented, like pool houses, garden studios, aviaries, pergolas or pavillons.
 Terracing can give access to areas not used so far.
 Meandering garden paths can add mystery and a sense of unexpectedness and discovery.
 Swimming pools, ponds, and water features like fountains can add entertainment and rooms for tranquility, while bespoke art and garden illumination can create an atmosphere that no other property can rival.

 Usually we as garden designers or a landscape architect (if major structural issues in terms of underground or slopes have to be addressed) will work together with you to create for you a detailed planing and site plan.

 Usually your garden designer tenders and administrates contractors and subcontractor to realise the installation, where he or she doesn’t do certain steps by him or herself.